shivharis/turtlebot3_wiki/docs/source/features.rst

 STRONG SENSOR LINEUPS
 ---------------------
-TurtleBot3 BURGER uses enhanced 360° LiDAR, 9-Axis Inertial Measurement Unit and precise encoder for your robot.
-The TurtleBot3 WAFFLE model is equipped with the 360° Lidar as well, but additionally proposes a powerful Intel® RealSense™ with the recognition SDK.
+TurtleBot3 Burger uses enhanced 360° LiDAR, 9-Axis Inertial Measurement Unit and precise encoder for your robot.
+The TurtleBot3 Waffle model is equipped with the 360° Lidar as well, but additionally proposes a powerful Intel® RealSense™ with the recognition SDK.
 This will be the best solution for making a mobile robot.

 OPEN SOURCE
 -----------